-Develop an understanding of Photography, using a variety methods to create work in response to a range of different starting points.
+Develop an understanding of photography, editing and image manipulation using a variety of methods to create work in response to a range of different starting points.

-Component 2 (60%): Externally set assignment, which is published on 1st February.
+Component 2 (40%): Externally set assignment which is published on 1st February.
 Students select a starting point from an exam paper, using this they create a portfolio of work in preparation for a timed exam.
 Internally assessed and externally moderated.

 • Regular visits to local and national galleries

-• A dedicated studio for our Art students to continue with and expand current work and practice
+• Priority access for our Art students to continue with and expand current work and practice

 • European/UK study visit

 Minimum of five or more GCSEs at grade 4/5 or above.